galio-org/galio/THEME_MIGRATION.md

 ## 🎯 What's New

-Galio Framework has been modernized with a **semantic color token system** that follows 2025 React Native standards (React Native Paper, NativeBase patterns).
+Galio Framework has been **fully modernized** with a **semantic color token system** that follows 2025 React Native standards (React Native Paper, NativeBase patterns).
 The theme system is now simpler, more powerful, and easier to customize.

 ### Key Improvements